 When a division is called for, the Chair instructs the Clerk ‘to ring the bells’ to alert those Members who are not present and summon them to the Chamber.
 The Clerk activates the bells for four minutes, using a sandglass to measure the time.
 The bells sound throughout Parliament House, accompanied by flashing green lights to indicate that it is the House of Representatives Members being called (red lights indicate Senators are being called).

 After four minutes the bells are stopped and the Chair orders the doors of the Chamber to be locked and again states the question, directing the ‘Ayes’ to pass to the right of the Chair and the ‘Noes’ to pass to the left.
 Members take seats on the relevant side of the Chamber and the Chair appoints Members (known as tellers) on each side to record the names of the Members voting.
 When counting has finished the tellers’ lists of Members voting are handed to the Chair, and the Chair announces the number of votes on each side and whether or not the question is agreed to.
 The House then carries on with the next stage of the business being considered, or the next item of business.

 If, at the time the doors are locked, there are four or fewer Members on one side, the Speaker declares the decision of the House immediately and the division is not proceeded with.
 The names of the Members in the minority are recorded.

-If two divisions are called in succession and there is no debate in between, the bells for the second division are only rung for one minute.
+If a division is called no more than three minutes following a division, the bells for the second division are rung for one minute.